Alp-0zturk/final/Readme.md

 ## Python documentation guide

+:warning: To be able to create documentations the project has to be running without errors. <br />

 1. Open the project you want to create a documentation <br />
    Use cd /path/to/project to be in the project directory. <br />